jefvel/game-base/README.md

 I use the npm package `msdf-bmfont`, install it globally, and then run

-`msdf-bmfont --font-size 72 -b 0 -r 32 --smart-size --pot --smart-size FONT-NAME.ttf`
+`msdf-bmfont --font-size 48 -b 0 -r 4 --smart-size --pot --smart-size FONT-NAME.ttf`

-for best default results. the `--font-size` can be changed if you want.